Hot cocoa? Check! Cheese and crackers? Check! Vino?! Tripple check!

 2. Keep The Water Flowing

-While feel conservation is important, freezing pipes are the flipside to lowering the heat.
+While feel conservation is essential, freezing pipes are the flipside to lowering the heat.
 The last thing you want during a snowstorm is water pouring out of your ceiling and walls.
 Never turn off the heat!
 Other precautions you can take include turning on faucets to a slow drip to keep water moving and opening cabinet doors to expose pipes to warmer air.
 Make sure you know where the main water shut-off is in case a pipe does burst.

 3. Take Shoveling Breaks